 While stirring under nitrogen, add 2.75 mL of cyclopentadiene via syringe.
 Allow this to stir for at least 10 min prior to addition of the iron.

-While the reaction is stirring, add a stir bar, 3.25 g of ground FeCl24H2O and 12.5 mL DMSO to a separate 50 mL Schlenk flask.
+While the reaction is stirring, add a stir bar, 3.25 g of ground FeCl24H2O, and 12.5 mL DMSO to a separate 50-mL Schlenk flask.
 Place a septum on the neck and stir under nitrogen until all of the iron has dissolved.

 Cannula transfer the iron solution to the cyclopentadienyl solution under nitrogen dropwise over the course of 30 min.
-For a more detailed procedure, please review “Synthesis of a Ti(III) Metallocene Using Schlenk line Technique” video in the Inorganic Chemistry series.
+For a more detailed procedure, please review the “Synthesis of a Ti(III) Metallocene Using Schlenk line Technique” video in this Inorganic Chemistry series.

 Once the addition is complete, stir for an additional 30 min.